-In May 2016, the Company entered into an agreement with Cantor Fitzgerald & Co. ("Cantor") to allow the Company to issue and sell shares of its common stock having an aggregate offering price of up to \$60.0 million from time to time through Cantor, acting as agent.
-In November 2017, the Company filed a prospectus supplement registering the offer and sale of shares of common stock of up to an additional \$75.0 million under the agreement with Cantor.
-During the years ended December 31, 2019, 2018 and 2017, the Company issued 5.0 million, 2.7 million and 1.2 million shares of its common stock, respectively, under this controlled equity offering sales agreement with Cantor resulting in net proceeds to the Company of \$16.2 million, \$29.0 million and \$51.0 million, respectively, after deducting commission and offering expenses.
-At December 31, 2019, the Company had \$20.7 million remaining in aggregate gross offering price available under the Cantor agreement.
-From January 1, 2020 through February 29 2020, the Company issued 520,606 shares of its common stock resulting in net proceeds to the Company of \$1.2 million.
+In May 2016, the Company entered into a controlled equity offering sales agreement with Cantor Fitzgerald & Co. ("Cantor") to allow the Company to issue and sell shares of its common stock from time to time through Cantor, acting as agent.
+During the years ended December 31, 2020, 2019 and 2018, the Company issued 7.1 million, 5.0 million and 2.7 million shares of its common stock, respectively, under the agreement with Cantor resulting in net proceeds to the Company of \$29.4 million, \$16.2 million and \$29.0 million, respectively, after deducting commission and offering expenses.
+At December 31, 2020, the Company had \$50.0 million remaining in aggregate gross offering price available under the Company's November 2020 prospectus supplement.

+In June 2020, the Company issued 15,384,614 shares of its common stock in an underwritten public offering resulting in net proceeds to the Company of \$141.4 million, after deducting underwriting fees and offering expenses.